np-guard/vmware-analyzer/README_Synthesis.md

 E.g., tags _{frontend, backend}_ are disjoint.
 In the future it is planned to "guess" these disjoint sets, and ask the user to approve them.
-2. Apply various optimization to simplify the resulting rules and to rid redundant rules; the more accurate hints the tool is provided, the more concise and readable rules it will synthesize.
+2. Apply various optimization to simplify the resulting rules and to delete redundant rules; the more accurate hints the tool is provided, the more concise and readable rules it will synthesize.

 ### The policy preserving challenge